If you were denied a new bank account recently, you’re not alone. Around 15% of people applying for new checking accounts are rejected daily.

 - Overdraft protection may be offered.

-- You will be able to enjoy the same services you would with a regular bank account such as online banking and bill pay.
+- You will be able to enjoy the same services you would with a regular bank account, such as online banking and bill pay.

-Second Chance Banking
+Second Chance Checking Account

 - You may be able to get overdraft protection.